Samarthbhardwaj/Bluetooth-car/ReadMe.txt

 Hello Guys!
-My name is Samart Bhardwaj
+My Name is Samarth Bhardwaj
 Gmail: samarthbhardwaj25@gmail.com
-Curently persuing btech (Cse)
+Curently pursuing btech (Cse)

-This is my Basic project which i created to get the basic knowledge of arduino workin and language This project actually helped me alot in alot of ways in terms of IOT,arduino IDE more.

-This is blutooth controlled car which has obsiticle avoidence capability the car runs on command send by phone thru the blutooth Motor driver plays a crucial role in it as well as arduino
+The aim of this project was to learn the basics of Arduino programming and hardware.
+The project involved creating a Bluetooth-controlled car that can avoid obstacles using sensors.
+The car was controlled by a smartphone app that sent commands via Bluetooth.
+The motor driver and the Arduino board were the key components of the car’s circuit.
+This project helped me gain valuable skills and knowledge in the field of IoT and Arduino IDE.

 ITEMS REQUIRED:
 4/2-Gear motors